 Other Benefits of the Fiber in Whole Fruit

 The fiber, and water, in fruit can also help create a feeling of satiety, or fullness.
 The fiber in fruit slows down its digestion.
 This means that the fruit travels considerably further down the intestines.
 The satiety hormones leptin and ghrelin that shape our appetite and hunger signals tend to hang out here.
 Processed foods, on the other hand, typically digest in the first few feet of the intestinal tract.

 So, in other words, the same grams of sugar in a soft drink versus an apple or orange will have a radically different effect on your body.
 What that means is that all “grams” of sugar are most definitely not created equal.
 You can’t just look at the quantity of sugar that a food or beverage to know how benign or detrimental it will be to your health.

 Another benefit of fiber is that it may contribute to a healthy gut microbiome.
-Whether it’s from lettuce, brown rice, carrots, beans or yes, whole fruit.
+Whether it’s from lettuce, brown rice, carrots, beans, or yes, whole fruit.
 Fiber may be indigestible to humans, but hundreds of species of good bacteria in our intestinal tract feed on it.
-In turn helps us maintain a healthy immune system.
+In turn, it helps us maintain a healthy immune system.

 Nature Knows Best